Skip to main content

 ALABAMA AND FEDERAL TRUCKING REGULATIONS

 Many things have changed in the motor carrier industry since 1939 when the original hours-of-service (HOS) regulations were prescribed for truck drivers.
 Our roads are better designed, constructed, and maintained in a nationwide network to provide greater mobility, accessibility, and safety for all highway users.
 Vehicles have been dramatically improved in terms of design, construction, safety, comfort, efficiency, emissions, technology, and ergonomics.
-These factors, combined with years of driver fatigue and sleep disorder research, have led to a revision of the HOS regulations for drivers (especially those looking for class a driver jobs in bakersfield ca), the most important component of trucks operating on the highways.
+These factors, combined with years of driver fatigue and sleep disorder research, have led to a revision of the HOS regulations for drivers, the most important component of trucks operating on the highways.
 However, even with all these measures in place, they cannot completely eradicate the chance of freak accidents from occurring.
-If you’re a victim of an injury from a road accident involving a truck in the Albuquerque area, you could reach out to a New Mexico Truck Accident Lawyer.

 Hours of Service Regulation: